 During a home invasion and kidnapping:

 A, completely, innocent Stephanie Neiman, 19, was shot twice with a shotgun.
 The criminals made Stephanie watch as they dug her grave.
-Stephanie was placed, alive, in that grave, moaning and crying, and buried, alive (1).
+Stephanie was placed, alive, in that grave, moaning and crying, and buried, alive (2).

 Summer Hair was anally and vaginally raped, twice, on separate occasions and different locations and forced to perform oral sex.
-She lived (1).
+She lived (2).

-Lockett was an ongoing, continuing threat while on death row (2), just as he was before these crimes.
+Lockett was an ongoing, continuing threat while on death row (1,2), just as he was before these crimes.

-In the full context of Lockett's crimes and his death, there is no reason for anyone to use them as a reason to abandoned the death penalty and every reason to reflect on why some crimes deserve the death penalty.
+In the full context of Lockett's crimes and his execution, there is no reason for anyone to use them as a reason to abandoned the death penalty and every reason to reflect on why some crimes deserve the death penalty.

 Remember Stephanie and Summer.

-Anti death penalty legislators in the New Hampshire House of Representatives even used Lockett as the foundation for a re-vote on death penalty repeal.
+In 2014, anti death penalty legislators in the New Hampshire House of Representatives even used Lockett as the foundation for a re-vote on death penalty repeal.